mincrmatt12/elan-spi-fingerprint/README.md

+---

+**NOTE: this repo is mostly obsolete now since the driver has been merged into `libfprint` master.
+If you encounter problems with the version there use `libfprint`'s issue tracker instead, please.**

+---

 # elan-spi-fingerprint

 Reverse engineering the SPI elantech fingerprint sensor drivers.
 These seem to appear a lot in asus laptops, especially those with the fingerprint in the touchpad.